cogentcore/core/text/textcore/README.md

 ## TODO

+* textfield end of line is not good.

 * move shaper to renderwindow so popup menus etc don't need to make their own?
 SVG too!? is every icon getting a shaper?

 * svg marker glitch is last remaining bug: debugit!